ShiftHackZ/Stable-Diffusion-Android/README.md

     - Mask mode (Masked, not masked)
     - Masked content (Fill, Original, Latent noise, Latent nothing)
     - Inpaint area (Whole picture, only masked)
-    - Only maked padding (0 to 256 px)
+    - Only masked padding (0 to 256 px)
   - Batch generation with maximum of 20 images (for A1111 and Horde)
   - Lora picker (for A1111)
   - Textual inversion picker (for A1111)